Undergraduate Policies and Procedures

 Texas Success Initiative (TSI)

 The Texas Success Initiative (TSI) is a state mandate that requires students to be assessed in reading, writing and math skills prior to enrolling in college, and to be advised based on the results of that assessment.
 Each institution determines an individualized education plan to encourage academic success for those students who score below a deviation standard (or do not pass an approved assessment instrument).
-Students may be required to retest if they do not pass the initial test.
+Students may be required to retest if they do not pass the initial assessment.

-UT Dallas uses primarily the Texas Higher Education Assessment (THEA), formerly the TASP test, to measure student proficiency in the basic areas of study for fulfillment of the TSI requirement.
+UT Dallas primarily uses the Texas Higher Education Assessment (THEA), formerly the TASP test, to measure student proficiency in the basic areas of study for fulfillment of the TSI requirement.

 UT Dallas requires incoming students who are not TSI exempt to take the THEA test.
 The required passing standards on the THEA are: